wiresjs/wires-domain/README.md

 		});
 	});

-Accesing this service will constuct the model call init and resolving all dependencies
+Accesing this service will constuct the model call init and resolve all injected dependencies

 	index: function($res, item) {
 		$res.send(item.testMe())